christiansheridan/InstructorsStudentClassroom/README.md

 -
-### Part 8.0 - Create and Test `Instructors` singleton
+### Part 8.0 - Create and Test `io.zipcoder.interfaces.Interfaces.Instructors` singleton
 * Use `Part 7` as a reference.
-* Create a `Instructors` singleton which represents the set of instructors at ZipCodeWilmington.
+* Create a `io.zipcoder.interfaces.Interfaces.Instructors` singleton which represents the set of instructors at ZipCodeWilmington.
 * Create a `TestInstructors` class.